arparaschiv/solar-coronal-inversion/CLEDB_BUILD/README-RUNDB.md

 - Executables (dbxxx) need to be build (from CLE) on the current architecture: ELF(linux) or Mach-O(OSX) If non-correct executables are called a "cannot execute binary file" error is produced.
 Architecture can be checked with the file command
-  The configuration now deduces the OS in use and selects and uses the proper dbxxx executable in each case, as long as both Darwin and LINUX executables are present.
+  The configuration now deduces the OS in use and selects and uses the proper dbxxx executable in each case, where both Darwin and LINUX executables exist.